-TEGAN served as a Fort Worth Police Officer for 13 years.
+TEGAN served as a Fort Worth Police Officer for 13 years and in a law enforcement capacity for 20.
 His tenure included stints with both city and county Narcotics Units, the Gang Unit, the Homicide/Cold Case Unit, and the FBI Gang & Violent Crimes Task Force.
-He also worked and investigated cases with the DEA, Secret Service, and ATF.
+He also worked and investigated cases alongside the DEA, Secret Service, and ATF.
 In 2001, he provided armed security at the United Nations Building, executed threat assessments and served as a protection specialist/armed transport of persons and supplies at "Ground Zero" in New York City during the September 11 catastrophe.
-Over the span of his law enforcement career he executed over 5000 arrests and created, prepared and served over 500 dynamic, high-risk search warrants.
+Over the span of his law enforcement career, he executed over 5000 arrests and created, prepared and served over 500 dynamic, high-risk search warrants.

 Tegan is an expert undercover operator and also has extensive experience in personal protection, investigations and threat analysis.
 Trained in mixed martial arts at the Rister International Academy in Irving, Texas, and a certified instructor of Defensive Tactics and Tactical Driving, he also instructed veteran officers and recruits at the Fort Worth Police Department for 9 years.

 Tegan received dozens of commendations and awards during his tenure as a police officer.
 Among those, a Certificate of Merit for tracking, locating and seizing C-4 explosives during a gang retaliation plot, two high-honor awards presented by then Texas Senator Mike Moncrief for his work in New York City at “Ground Zero”, and of his 13-year tenure, he was a four-time nominee for the Fort Worth Police Department’s Officer of the Year award.
-For his deep undercover work in Operation Fish Bowl, a self-initiated project turned massive FBI operation that sentenced 41 violent Crip gang members to a total of 629 years of prison time, Tegan earned the United States Attorney Commendation Award, and the Fort Worth Police Department’s Officer of the Year award.
+For his deep undercover work in Operation Fish Bowl, a self-initiated project turned massive FBI operation that sentenced 41 violent Crip gang members to a total of 629 years of prison time, Tegan earned the United States Attorney Commendation Award and the Fort Worth Police Department’s Officer of the Year award.
 In addition, Operation Fish Bowl was nominated for the F.B.I.’s Overall Case of the Year.
-Broadwater has since authored the popular book, “Life In The Fish Bowl” detailing his experiences within this operation and its effect on the community.
-The profits from this book are being donated to charities that mentor children of incarcerated parents.
+Broadwater has since authored the popular book, “Life In The Fish Bowl”, which details his harrowing experiences within this operation, the relationships he garnered, and his cultural awakening amidst gang-infested neighborhoods.
+All profits from his book are donated to charities that mentor children of incarcerated parents.

 HOLLI J. BROADWATER